SebastianoJGV/Unit_2_Proj/README.md

 | 10 | Ensure all code is commented, comment when necessary | Headers and all comments complete | 15 Mintues | Dec 15th | B |

 ### Citation
+1. Circuito.
+(2018, March 11).
+Everything you need to know about arduino code. circuito.io blog.
+Retrieved December 16, 2021, from
-1. Mohammed, M. A. (2017, November 9).
+2. Mohammed, M. A. (2017, November 9).
 What are the advantages and disadvantages of Arduino ...
 Research Gate.
 Retrieved December 11, 2021
-2. Talari, S. (n.d.).
+3. Talari, S. (n.d.).
 Top 10 advantages of the C programming language.
 C# Corner.
 Retrieved December 11, 2021
+4. Red Hat. (n.d.).
+What is an Arduino?
+Opensource.com.
+Retrieved December 16, 2021

 ## Criteria B: Solution Overview